jsucupira/table-storage-geo-redundancy-demo/README.md

 	 - The unit test uses my Azure Storage Helper Mock classes
 	 - The Mock classes does all the processing in memory instead of communicating with Table Storage
  -  Multi-Writes
-	 - Currently, if you look at the class CustomerAtsRedundancyContext under DataAccess.CustomersAts, you will see the implementation for writing to multiple places.
-This is the flow:
+	 - Currently I am using the library Azure.TableStorage.Redundancy to abstract the multi-write.
+This is the flow it follows:
 		 - First, it writes to the same data center table storage
-		 - Second, it writes to a table called Archive.
+		 - Second, it writes to a table called TransactionLog.
 This table contains all of the transactions in order in case you need to reply to those transactions
 		 - Third, it sends a message to service bus for that record to be added to the other region's table storage
-	 - You may notice that there is a field called referenceId in the Model saved into table storage.
-The purpose of this field is to link a record between the archive table and the customer table
-		 - You may also notice that the original record doesn't have any value on the field referenceId, only records that were added via Service Bus

 > **Application Configuration Required:**
 <i>The following configurations are required in order for the application to work</i>
 > - Customer.Queue
 > - ServiceBusConnection
-> - Customer.DataAccess (It has a default)
-> - RedundancyServiceBusConnection
+> - RedundancyServiceBusConnection (the value will be the secondary(other's region) service bus connection string)